EV chipmaker Wolfspeed set to receive $750 million US chips grant

-Commerce added that the preliminary funding agreement requires Wolfspeed "to take additional steps to strengthen its balance sheet to better protect taxpayer funds."
+The preliminary funding agreement requires Wolfspeed "to take additional steps to strengthen its balance sheet to better protect taxpayer funds", it said.

-Wolfspeed said a consortium of investment funds led by Apollo Global Management, the Baupost Group, Fidelity Management & Research Company and Capital Group have agreed to provide the company an additional $750 million of new financing.
+Wolfspeed said investment funds led by Apollo Global Management, the Baupost Group, Fidelity Management & Research Company and Capital Group have agreed to provide an additional $750 million of new financing.

 The company, which counts General Motors and Mercedes-Benz among its customers, makes chips using silicon carbide, a more energy-efficient material than standard silicon, that are used in tasks such as transmitting power from an electric vehicle's batteries to its motors.

-Commerce noted Wolfspeed’s devices are utilized for renewable energy systems, industrial uses, and artificial intelligence applications.
+The department said Wolfspeed's devices are used for renewable energy systems, industrial uses and artificial intelligence applications.

-Wolfspeed also said it plans to expand its existing silicon carbide device manufacturing facility in Marcy, New York, and increase its production capacity by approximately 30 per cent.
-Both projects are part of the company's previously announced $6 billion capacity expansion plan.
+Wolfspeed plans to expand its silicon carbide device manufacturing facility in Marcy, New York, and increase its production capacity by nearly 30 per cent.
+Both projects are part of its previously announced $6 billion capacity expansion plan.

 The company said the investments support Wolfspeed's long-term growth plans and added it expects to receive $1 billion of cash tax refunds from the "48D" advanced manufacturing tax credit under the Chips and Science Act.